quanqinle/MyAssistant/README.md

 My personal secretary.

 The purpose of the project is to integrate all the back-end services I need in daily work and life.
-Furthermore, in this project, I will practice the skills I learned and accumulate some useful code blocks.
+Furthermore, in this project, I will practice the skills I learned and accumulate some useful code snippets.

 > Note!
 > A purely private project, fork is not recommended.